Different fairy-tale mountain scenery vouchers available online – a perfect gift!

 Start: Diavolezza valley station, 2088 m above sea level

 Destination: Diavolezza top station, 2978 m above sea level

 Route markings: Yellow marker posts

 SOS Piste & Rescue Service: T +41 81 839 39 03

 This permanent route for ski tourers takes them from the Diavolezza valley station beside or off the piste right up to the top station, covering a vertical distance of about 890 metres.
-This ground-breaking project provides for the first time a safe and clearly marked way for ski tourers to train.
+This ground-breaking project provides a safe and clearly marked way for ski tourers to train.
 These athletic visitors can hand in their bags at the valley station.
-When they reach their destination at the top of Diavolezza, their bags will be waiting for them in the Berghaus Diavolezza.
-Ski tourers are allowed to use the showers at the mountain hut on request (incl. towel and soap).
+When they reach their destination at the top of Diavolezza, their bags will be waiting for them at the ticket office at the Diavolezza top station.

-The „Diavolezza Challenge“ ski touring route can only be used with a valid ticket (GA TravelCard or Diavolezza Challenge ticket).
+The "Diavolezza Challenge" ski touring route can only be used with a valid ticket (valid ski pass or Diavolezza Challenge ticket).